cksystemsteaching/selfie/README.md

 > Grammars define syntax but may also have an effect on semantics

-What if we would like to give addition and subtraction precedence over multiplication and division?
+What if for some reason we would like to give addition and subtraction precedence over multiplication and division?
 Easy.
-Just exchange "+" and "*" as well as "-" and "/" in the EBNF for expressions.
+Just exchange "+" and "*" as well as "-" and "/" in the EBNF of expressions.
 In other words, grammars may have an effect on semantics, not just syntax!

-Fortunately, recursion in EBNF even allows us to control the structure of expressions in order to overrule the precedence of arithmetic operators using parenthesis as grouping operators, for example.
+Fortunately, recursion in EBNF even allows us to control the structure of expressions to overrule the precedence of arithmetic operators using parenthesis as grouping operators, for example.
+The derivation tree of `n * (n + 1) - n / 2 + 42` reveals its structural difference to `n * n + 1 - n / 2 + 42` right away:

 ```
              ___________